mesosphere/dcos-commons/frameworks/kafka/docs/security.md

     }
 }
 ```
-The DC/OS Apache ZooKeeper service, package `kafka-zookeeper`, is intended for this purpose and supports Kerberos.
+The DC/OS Apache ZooKeeper service (`kafka-zookeeper` package) is intended for this purpose and supports Kerberos.

 *Note*: It is possible to enable Kerberos after initial installation but the service may be unavailable during the transition.
 Additionally, your Kafka clients will need to be reconfigured.